flathub-infra/flatpak-builder-lint/README.md

 # flatpak-builder-lint

-flatpak-builder-lint is a linter for Flatpak artifacts like Flatpak manifests, Flatpak Builder builds and repos.
+flatpak-builder-lint is a linter for Flatpak artifacts like Flatpak manifests, Flatpak Builder build artifacts and repos.
 It is primarily developed for Flathub, but can be useful for general use as well.

 ## Checks